matejkajinic/matejkajinic.github.io/README.md

 * **[Double pendulum simulation](https://github.com/matejkajinic/double-pendulum-simulation)** - visualization of double pendulum simulation

-* **[The Manifestos](https://github.com/matejkajinic/the-manifestos)** - list inspired by conversation between David Perell and Marc Andreessen, Marc concluded: 'It's amazing there aren't more manifestos.'
+* **[The Manifestos](https://github.com/matejkajinic/the-manifestos)** - list inspired by conversation between David Perell and Marc Andreessen, Marc concluded: *'It's amazing there aren't more manifestos'*.

 ## Things I like to do in free time